Back to Insights

 Step 2 — Choose Your FIRE Variant

-Lean FIRE means retiring on the minimum.
+Retiring on the minimum.
 Tight budget, frugal lifestyle.
-Works if your expenses are genuinely low and you're comfortable with little margin for error.
-FIRE number: typically ₹2-3 crore.
+Works if expenses are genuinely low and you're comfortable with little margin for error.

-Regular FIRE is the middle path.
+The middle path.
 Comfortable lifestyle, modest travel, adequate healthcare buffer.
 The most common target for Indian salaried professionals.
-FIRE number: typically ₹4-7 crore.

-Fat FIRE means retiring with abundance.
+Retiring with abundance.
 Business class travel, premium healthcare, helping children financially, leaving a legacy.
-FIRE number: ₹8 crore and above.

 This is the part most FIRE guides gloss over and it's the one that matters most.